adamschmidt/suro-net/README.md

 Netflix's Suro repository can be found here: https://github.com/netflix/suro

+## Package Installation

+This library has been published as a Nuget package

+    Install-Package Suro.Net

 ## Client Usage

 Integration with Suro is through TCP Keel-Alive connections, meaning that the client library must make use of pooled connections.